department-of-veterans-affairs/vets-api/modules/va_forms/app/swagger/va_forms/v0/description.md

 The VA Forms API provides a means to reference the VA Forms library and retrieve Form information such as, link to the PDF, revision history, related Forms, page numbers and other relevant metadata.

 Visit our VA Lighthouse [support portal](https://developer.va.gov/support) for further assistance.

 ## Background
-The VA Forms API offers an efficient way to look up VA Forms and their relevant metadata.
+The VA Forms API o ers an e icient way to look up VA Forms and their relevant metadata.
 Using this API provides many benefits, such as:
 - A link to the Form in PDF format.
 - Complete history on when the PDF changed and the SHA256 checksum.
 - Detailed metadata including: number of pages, related forms, benefit categories and more.
 - Search by Form number, keyword or title.

 ## Technical Summary

-The VA Forms API collects Form data from the official VA Form Repository on a nightly basis.
+The VA Forms API collects Form data from the o icial VA Form Repository on a nightly basis.
 The Index endpoint can return all available forms or, optionally, passed a query parameter to filter on.
 The Show endpoint will return a single Form with additional metadata and full revision history.
 A JSON response is given with the PDF link (if published) and the corresponding Form metadata.

 Making a GET call to `/forms` will return an index of all available VA forms.
 Optionally, pass a `?query` parameter to filter forms by form number or title.